 Shlien learned this lesson very early.
 At the age of 15, he wanted to play with model rockets, but he lacked the money to do so.
 Although he had a paper route to earn some pocket money, he wasn’t able to spend it frivolously.

-So, Shlien and his brother created a model rocket youth program at his local YMCA in Quebec, Canada.
+So, Shlien and his brother created a model rocket youth program at their local YMCA in Quebec, Canada.
 The program was hugely popular.
 It grew quickly until there were over 150 children on a waiting list for their 20 child-max programs.

 In addition to being a source of income for Shlien, the program filled a need for parents.
 Getting their children to engage with scientific & mathematical concepts in a fun and immersive manner.
 “I got to have fun, I made a little money, and I got to fly rockets,” said Shlien.